SciCrunch/sparc-curation/docs/simple-sckan/readme.md

 * What to expect in the future:
     * Have the Simple SCKAN graph available via SciGraph so that the SciGraph users can develop different tools and apps based on simpler queries using SPARQL or Cypher.
     * We also want to have the Stardog interface available for broader audience who would prefer a simpler way to query SCKAN connectivity knowledge.
+    * We will have SPARQL endpoint for SIMPLE-SCKAN.

 # Running SIMPLE-SCKAN Queries in Stardog